Some of the policies UFV has established are listed below. For a complete list of UFV policies please see UFV's online

 It is the student's responsibility to ensure that all program requirements are met.
 This should be done by regular program review and/or consultation with the appropriate department.

 UFV recognizes a student's graduation by awarding a credential such as a degree, diploma, or certificate.
 Students must apply for graduation by completing a request to graduate form at the Office of the Registrar.
 This may be done once a student is registered in the final semester of the program.
-Students must apply to graduate no later than April 3, with program requirements completed by April 30, to be eligible for graduation the following June.
+Students must apply to graduate no later than April 1, with program requirements completed by the Winter semester grade deadline (see Important Registration Dates), to be eligible for graduation the following June.
 There is a $25 graduation fee.
-Applications received between April 4 and April 21 are subject to a $75 graduation fee.
-Requests for graduation will not be accepted after April 21 for the current convocation year.

 Students who intend to use credit from other institutions to meet graduation requirements for a UFV credential, need to apply for transfer credit at least three to four months before applying to graduate.